Buffalo Bayou East

 One of Buffalo Bayou Park’s most beloved destinations is the Johnny Steele Dog Park.
 Dogs have plenty of space to run, swim, and play, while their owners can relax on benches and take advantage of dog washing stations and drinking fountains (complete with spigots for dogs).
 Limited parking for the dog park is available along the frontage road of Allen Parkway.

-• Owners are liable for damage or injury inflicted by their dog(s).
-This means owners are legally and financially responsible for their dog’s behavior.
-Buffalo Bayou Partnership and the City of Houston have no liability or responsibility for injuries in the dog park.
+Owners are legally and financially responsible for their dogs’ behavior.
+Buffalo Bayou Partnership and the City of Houston are not liable for injuries.

-• Limit of two dogs per person per visit and one hour for each dog.
+• A maximum of two (2) dogs per person is allowed per visit.

-• Dogs taller than 15 inches may not use the small dog area.
+• Dogs larger than 25 pounds and/or taller than 15 inches are not permitted in the Small Dog Area.

 • Dogs must be properly licensed and vaccinated with City of Houston registration and rabies tags visible on each dog’s collar.

-• Dogs must be leashed before entering and upon leaving the dog park and must be leashed in the transition area.
-Owners must have a visible leash for each dog at all times.
+• Dogs must be leashed when entering and exiting the Dog Park, and owners must carry a leash for each dog at all times.

-• No puppies under four months of age are allowed in the dog park.
+• Puppies under four (4) months of age

 Houston Police Officers’ Memorial +